okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 When using the deployment object, you definte the `state` of your application.
 Kubernetes will then make sure the clusters matches your desired state.

 Just using the replication controller or replication set might be cumbersome to deploy apps.

+With a deployment object you can:

+1. Create a deployment (e.g. deploying an app)